afariha/ConformanceConstraintsReproducibility/README.md

 sudo apt-get install -y python3-pip
 ```

-## Now execute the following commands.
-If you are using Linux or Ubuntu within Windows: whenever present, use the command in parentheses.
+- Note: For what follows, if you are using Linux or Ubuntu WSL over Windows: whenever present, use the command in parentheses.
 If using MAC, ignore anything in parentheses.

-## Install texlive
+- (Step 3-B) Install texlive
 ```
 brew install texlive (sudo apt-get install -y texlive-full)
 ```

-### Download and extract data using git-lfs (or just simply download the data.zip from the repo and extract it manually).
+- (Step 3-C) Download and extract data using git-lfs (or just simply download the data.zip from the repo and extract it manually).
 ```
 brew install git-lfs	(sudo apt-get install -y git-lfs) git lfs install